gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

   **[*units of Y*]**.
 >

-This is really only interesting if the value of $x=0$ is interesting -- we'll see a method for generating CIs for the true mean at potentially more interesting values of $x$ in Section \@ref(section7-7).
+This is really only interesting if the value of $x = 0$ is interesting -- we'll see a method for generating CIs for the true mean at potentially more interesting values of $x$ in Section \@ref(section7-7).
 To trust the results from these